jcvar/undergrad-review/content/fundamentacion.md

 | **Total**                             | **15**     | **36**   | **51** |

 The Foundations component of the program is, for the most part, pretty straight forward.
+Its subjects are detailed in the Article 2, Item A of the [Curriculum][curriculum].

 In both the Maths and Probability and Statistics groupings there are only optional credits, with each subgrouping having a choice of a course from either the Engineering or Science Faculties.